“The Ambassadors” by Hans Holbein the Younger

-- With the cylinder sundial on the upper shelf, it is possible to establish the specific date and time of day.
-It is 11th April 1533, which was a Good Friday at approximately 4 in the afternoon.
+- With the cylinder sundial on the upper shelf, it is possible to set up the day’s specific date and time.
+It is 11th April 1533, which was a Good Friday at about 4 in the afternoon.

 - Title: The Ambassadors

 - Artist: Hans Holbein the Younger

 - Medium: Oil on oak